tashbalrai/tashbalrai.github.io/es2017/unicode.md

 #### Glyph
 Glyph is a particular or concrete way of displaying a grapheme by an application program.
 Unicode defines the character codes for different characters/graphemes but do not impose how to display them on screen (for example, style of rendering a character 'T' would be different for 'Time New Roman' font from 'Courier' font)

+#### BOM Byte Order Mark
+In unicode BOM is a special code point U+FEFF which tells the consumer of the text stream that in which order the bytes of a text stream is presented.
+BOM is different for each type of unicode encoding for example UTF-8, UTF-16 etc. Here, byte order means endianness which is either big endian or low endian.
+In big endian byte order the more significant bytes of the code points come first and by default BIG endian order is used.
+In low endian byte order the least significant bytes comes first.

+BOM matters only in the information interchange/trasnmission of different channels and is not concerned with text processing once the complete text stream has been downloaded successfully.

+BOM itself is encoded in the same scheme (endianness) as the rest of the document, but has a known value i.e. U+FEFF, the consumer of the text can examine these first few bytes to determine the encoding.
+The BOM thus gives the producer of the text a way to describe the text endianness to the consumer of the text without requiring some contract or metadata outside of the text stream itself.

+#### Normalization
+In unicode, some graphemes can be represented as a signle code point or multiple code points can be combined together to represent a signle grapheme.
+For example, the grapheme ö can be represented as a single code point or as an o followed by a combining character ¨ (double dot).
+Normalization is about translating a text to a canonical representation.
+These different ways of representing a grapheme is standardized to a signle code point so that it could be useful for text processing functions for example, searching a text in the string.
+Unicode specifies several normalizations.

+### Unicode Encodings
+Unicode have different encoding schemes to encode text.
+These encoding formats are UTF-8, UTF-16 and UTF-32.
+There are other formats too but these are the most popular and widely used encoding formats.

+#### UTF-8
+UTF-8 uses 8 bits of code unit to encode a particular grapheme.
+All the ASCII characters can be represented by 1 code unit i.e. 8 bits and that's why this encoding scheme compatible with ASCII and is used videly in web, text processing systems where compatibility with older applications is required.
+Higher order code points can user 1 - 4 code units.
+Because of its capability of being compatible with all of the major older charsets it is widely used in JSON, XML, HTML and on almost on web applications.

+#### UTF-16
+UTF-16 uses 16 bits of code unit and to represent a code unit it can use either 1 code unit or 2 code units.
+It is not compatible with older systems of text encodings.

+#### UTF-32
+UTF-32 uses 32 bits of code unit.
+Its is fixed lenth encoding scheme because all the code points can be represented only with one code unit of 32 bits.